CAHLR/adaptive_mooc_LAS/README.md

 # Personalized Next-Step Recommendation Framework
 This repo contains the sensor code used in

-Pardos, Z.A., Tang, S., Davis, D., Le, C.V. (in-press) Enabling Real-Time Adaptivity in MOOCs with a Personalized Next-Step Recommendation Framework.
-In *Proceedings of the fifth ACM conference on Learning @ Scale*.
-Cambridge, MA.
+Pardos, Z.A., Tang, S., Davis, D., Le.
+C.V.
+(2017) Enabling Real-Time Adaptivity in MOOCs with a Personalized Next-Step Recommendation Framework.
+In *Proceedings of the Fourth (2017) ACM Conference on Learning @ Scale (L@S '17)*.
+ACM.
+Pages 23-32.

 ## Sensor
 The sensor is plugged into the verticals of the edX course and is inputted as raw html.
 This code: